larpchronicles/rules/rules-topics/11_other-skills.md

 >Covers recent to far flung historical events.
 Higher ranks will allow for knowledge of the distant past, or more accurate recollections of events.

 #### Nature Knowledge
 >Covers Nature Magic in all its forms and uses, beasts, plants and weather patterns.
-Higher ranks will provide greater insight to nature questions, or provide more detailed information on the target of your inquiry.
+Higher ranks will provide greater insight to nature questions, or provide more detailed information on the target of an inquiry.

 #### Political Knowledge
 >Covers laws (their enforcement and creation), local and foreign political hierarchy, alliances and hostilities, territories and holdings.
-Higher ranks will reveal well-hidden information, or let you find the truth behind malicious rumors.
+Higher ranks will reveal well-hidden information, or let one find the truth behind malicious rumors.

 #### Spirit Knowledge
 >Covers Spirit Magic in all its forms and uses, undead and nether spirits.
-Higher ranks will provide greater insight to spirit questions, or provide more detailed information on the target of your inquiry.
+Higher ranks will provide greater insight to spirit questions, or provide more detailed information on the target of an inquiry.

 #### Survivalist Knowledge
 >Covers skills needed for living in the wild, such as hunting, fishing, and identifying plants and animals.
 A survivalist may be able to recognize the mark left by a creature but to truly track them they will need the tracking skill.